 The semiconductor universe consists of integrated circuits (ICs) and optoelectronic, sensor, and discrete (O-S-D) components.
 Although often overlooked in the past, the O-S-D market segments now command more attention due to a number of high-growth product categories that have consistently outperformed ICs and several "hot" emerging technologies that have moved into volume production.
-Among these technologies are microelectromechanical systems (MEMS) for sensors and actuators and high-brightness light-emitting diodes (HB-LEDs) for solid-state lighting applications.
+Among these technologies are microelectromechanical systems (MEMS) for sensors and actuators, CMOS image sensors for a growing range of embedded cameras, laser semiconductors for optical communications and depth scanning in 3D imaging systems, and high-brightness light-emitting diodes (HB-LEDs) for solid-state lighting applications.

-IC Insights' 2015 O-S-D Report covers all the product categories of the optoelectronics, sensors/actuators, and discretes markets, which together accounted for 18% of total semiconductor sales in 2014 compared to about 16% in 2004.
+IC Insights' 2020 O-S-D Report covers all the product categories of the optoelectronics, sensors/actuators, and discretes markets, which together accounted for 19% of total semiconductor sales in 2019, compared to 16% in 2009, and 13% in 1998.

 Key Findings Include:

-- O-S-D's share of total semiconductor sales has been trending higher since the end of the 1990s.
-In 2014, O-S-D products accounted for about 18.1% of total semiconductor sales.
-By 2019, O-S-D sales are projected to represent 19.0% of total semiconductor sales with the rest coming from ICs.
+- With few exceptions, O-S-D's share of total semiconductor sales has been trending higher since the end of the 1990s.
+In 2019, O-S-D sales as a percent of total semiconductor sales swelled to 19.4% because of the steep 15% decline in the IC market.
+By 2024, O-S-D sales are projected to represent a more typical 17.4% of total semiconductor sales with the rest coming from ICs.

-- New fast-growing applications, such as solid-state lighting, machine-vision recognition, smart-grid energy, IoT, and multi-sensor "fusion" in intelligent portable systems, are forecast to lift total O-S-D sales to nearly $89.0 billion in 2019, which amounts to a CAGR of 7% through the forecast.
+- New fast-growing and emerging applications, such as machine vision, image recognition, ongoing electrification of cars, automated driving, IoT, solid-state lighting, and multi-sensor "fusion" in intelligent systems are forecast to lift total O-S-D sales to $104.4 billion in 2024, which equates to a CAGR of 4% through the forecast.